The Real Returns of the Lifetime ISA (LISA)

 Is The Lifetime ISA Worth It?

+Like any savings vehicle, there are pros and cons to the Lifetime ISA.
 If you’re planning on buying a first home in the UK at some point in the next 1-8 years I think a cash LISA makes a lot of sense.
 Seeing a 25% boost to your annual contributions is encouraging and if this helps you get into the saving habit then I think it can be really powerful.
 It can also guarantee a large effective annual growth rate over the short to medium term.

 However, before making any financial decision, it is best to be as informed as you can.
 With time, your asset growth rate becomes more important than the 25% LISA bonus.
 The less time you plan on holding your cash LISA, the higher the equivalent annual growth rate will be.